Glucuronidation or Glucuronosylation

 Interindividual variation in nicotine glucuronidation is substantial and glucuronidation accounts for from 0 to 40% of total nicotine metabolism.
 UDP-glucuronosyltransferase pollymorphism, UGT2B10 has an affect on nicotine metabolism and consumption.

-Polymorphisms in UGT1A9 promoter (T-275A and C-2152T) associated with increased hepatic 1A9 protein expression (Girard et al. 2004) have shown to decrease bioavailability of mycophenolic acid (immunosuppressive) when patient had either or both polymorphisms (Kuypers et al., 2005)
+Polymorphisms in UGT1A9 promoter (T-275A and C-2152T) associated with increased hepatic 1A9 protein expression (Girard et al. 2004) have shown to decrease bioavailability of mycophenolic acid (immunosuppressive drug used in organ transplant medicine) when patient had either or both polymorphisms (Kuypers et al., 2005)

 Non-carriers of the T-275A and C-2152T 1A9 promoter polymorphisms (low 1A9 expressors) showed a trend toward increased gastrointestinal toxicity of mycophenolic acid.